 In today’s guide, I’ll show how to test your pH level without strips.
 As you probably already know, pH test strips aren’t very accurate, they can be a pain to use, and they’re messier than the methods you’ll learn today.

-By the way, good afternoon, I’m the host of Alkaline Water Machine Source, Hercules.
+By the way, good afternoon, I’m the host of Alkaline Water Machine Source, Pete.
 I’m glad to have you here today because pH is a big part of my site.

 I know how important testing your body pH is.
 It’s a great way to know for sure if your alkaline diet or water ionizer are doing the trick to get your pH in check.